UBC-MDS/DSCI-532_2025_27_CA_Wildfire-Dashboard/reports/m4_reflection.md

 ## **Features Not Implemented**

 - Tooltip summary of hovering on map to include counts based on damage level was not included.
 Calculating the count was too complex and impacting the performance of the visualization.
 This was due to data inconsistencies and limitations in Plotly's customization.
+- Unfortunately, caching will not work well in our app as most of our functions take a pandas dataframe as an argument which cannot be hashed and thus cannot be cached.

 -----------------------------------------------------------